 14 Are there any matters vital to the preparation of the defence that can only or best be achieved on bail (e.g. inspecting documents, gathering evidence)?

 15 How is the applicant coping in custody?
-(Were they assaulted?
+Have they been they assaulted?
 Where are they?
-Is their health adversely affected?)
+Is their health adversely affected?
 What are the conditions of confinement?
 Are they able to access appropriate drug rehabilitation or medical (etc.) treatment on remand?

 16 Is the applicant particularly vulnerable due to age? (e.g. the applicant is very young (see SG v TA VSC 264) or elderly (see R v Penny VSC 155)).